fedeval/storefront-backend-api/README.md

 GRANT ALL PRIVILEGES ON DATABASE storefront_test TO storefront_user;
 ````

-To make sure the API can connect to the db you it is necessary to create a `database.json` file with the following format
+To make sure the API can connect to the db it is necessary to create a `database.json` file with the following format

 ```json
 {